®

 Assemble spec vs service limit

 Some argue that Honda’s “service limit” allows for greatly loosened-up clearances before rebuilding.
 That is true—if you live in the outback hundreds of miles from civilization.
 And even then, that's "make-do”, not rebuild.
-Honda’s service limit is not the same as its assemble spec.
-Pistons and cylinders reassembled beyond the larger end of Honda’s as-manufactured clearance range are two-thirds worn out already and will exhibit blowby, piston noise, loss of power, and oil consumption.
+Honda’s service limit is very different from its assemble spec.
+Pistons and cylinders reassembled near to or even beyond the larger end of Honda’s as-manufactured clearance range are two-thirds worn out already and will exhibit blowby, piston noise, loss of power, and oil consumption.
 That is not a rebuild.
 Unfortunately, Honda has traditionally made you work at finding their engines' piston-to-cylinder clearances—only a few official manuals for vintage models give the clearance as a stand-alone spec.
 In most cases you must determine the factory specified piston clearance by doing the math with the as-manufactured piston and cylinder diameter figures.
 It's always been this way.

 Cast vs forged pistons